ilya40umov/linux-mint-via-terminal/README.md

 # Linux Quick Reference

-This document is based on my last few years of using Linux Mint (and somewhat less so Ubuntu), and, perhaps even to a bigger extent, on the articles describing advanced Linux commands that I have been reading as of late.
-The main goal here was to create a reference containing the most important pieces of information (e.g. terminal commands) that are hard to keep in mind all the time, but that come in handy every now and then while working with Linux, and especially when one needs to install Linux from scratch.
-Also, please note that even though I'm a software engineer, and therefore I am mentioning here certain developer tools, like Docker or IntelliJ, that aren't necessarily relevant for an average or even advanced Linux user.
+For the past couple of years I have been enjoying the opportunity of using Linux Mint as my main OS for software development as well as for some more basic stuff, like web-browsing and casual gaming.
+However, as I kept using Terminal more and more in my day-to-day tasks, I indeed started wondering, as to what extent I can progress with just command line and how I can easily replicate my local Linux set up on a new machine.
+This all resulted in me coming up with this document, which is meant to contain commands and other pieces of information that are hard to keep in mind all the time, but that come in handy every now and then while working with Linux.

 ## Commands

 I assume most Linux users are probably aware of the following commands, and hence I won't be touching on them in this reference: `sudo`, `su`, `pwd`, `ls`, `cd`, `mkdir`, `mv`, `cp`, `rm`, `touch`, `echo`, `cat`, `grep`, `less`, `view`, `vim`.
-If you don't know what they do, make sure you to check them out before proceeding further (you can find a good link or two in the end of this document).
+If you don't know what they do, make sure to check them out before proceeding further (take a look at the links in the end of this document).

 ##### Getting Help
 - `man bash` - show the manual page for a command
-- `tldr tar` - show examples of executing a commmand
+- `tldr tar` - show examples of using a commmand

 ##### System Information
 - `inxi -F` - print the detailed system / hardware info